Iceland in the Eurovision Song Contest 2009

-Iceland was represented at the Eurovision Song Contest 2009 with the song "Is It True?" written by Óskar Páll Sveinsson, Tinatin Japaridze and Christopher Neil.
-The song was performed by Yohanna, which is the artistic name of singer Jóhanna Guðrún Jónsdóttir.
-The Icelandic entry for the 2009 contest in Moscow, Russia was selected through the national final Söngvakeppni Sjónvarpsins 2009, organised by the Icelandic broadcaster Ríkisútvarpið (RÚV).
+Iceland was represented at the Eurovision Song Contest 2009 with the song "Is It True?", written by Óskar Páll Sveinsson, Tinatin Japaridze, and Christopher Neil, and performed by Jóhanna Guðrún Jónsdóttir under her artistic name Yohanna.
+The Icelandic participating broadcaster, Ríkisútvarpið (RÚV), selected its entry through the national final Söngvakeppni Sjónvarpsins 2009.
 The selection consisted of four semi-finals and a final, held on 10 January, 17 January, 24 January, 31 January and 14 February 2009, respectively.
 Four songs competed in each semi-final with the top two as selected by a public televote advancing to the final.
 In the final, "Is It True?" performed by Yohanna emerged as the winner exclusively through public televoting.

 Iceland was drawn to compete in the first semi-final of the Eurovision Song Contest which took place on 12 May 2009.
 Performing during the show in position 12, "Is It True?" was announced among the 10 qualifying entries of the first semi-final and therefore qualified to compete in the final on 16 May.
 It was later revealed that the Iceland placed first out of the 18 participating countries in the semi-final with 174 points.
 In the final, Iceland performed in position 7 and placed second out of the 25 participating countries, scoring 218 points.

 Background

-Prior to the 2009 Contest, Iceland had participated in the Eurovision Song Contest twenty-one times since its first entry in 1986.
-Iceland's best placing in the contest to this point was second, which it achieved in 1999 with the song "All Out of Luck" performed by Selma.
+Prior to the 2009 contest, Ríkisútvarpið (RÚV) had participated in the Eurovision Song Contest representing Iceland twenty-one times since its first entry in 1986.
+Its best placing in the contest to this point was second, achieved with the song "All Out of Luck" performed by Selma.
 Since the introduction of a semi-final to the format of the Eurovision Song Contest in 2004, Iceland has, to this point, only failed to qualify to the final three times.

-The Icelandic national broadcaster, Ríkisútvarpið (RÚV), broadcasts the event within Iceland and organises the selection process for the nation's entry.
-RÚV confirmed their intentions to participate at the 2009 Eurovision Song Contest on 14 September 2008.
-Since 2006, Iceland has used a national final to select their entry for the Eurovision Song Contest, a method that continued for their 2009 participation.
+As part of its duties as participating broadcaster, RÚV organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its intentions to participate at the 2009 contest on 14 September 2008.
+Since 2006, RÚV has used a national final to select their entry for the Eurovision Song Contest, a method that continued for its 2009 participation.